Structural Non-Attribution Risk (SNAR) in Advanced AI Systems

 In human or institutional actors, consequence is structurally integrated into behavior through liability exposure, pain, reputational impact, regulatory sanction, or other mechanisms that alter future risk posture.
-In contrast, for advanced AI systems operating continuously and at scale, corrective responses remain discretionary, externally imposed, and temporally decoupled from the harm event itself.
+In contrast, for advanced AI systems operating continuously and at scale, corrective responses remain discretionary, externally imposed, and temporarily decoupled from the harm event itself.
 Accountability functions as an overlay rather than as a system-internal property.

 This creates a qualitatively different risk profile: